 Long field manager log records are written only if a database is configured with LOG RETAIN on or USEREXITS enabled.
-They are written whenever long field data is inserted into a table.
-When long field data is updated, the update is treated as a delete of the old long field value, followed by an insert of the new value.
+They are written whenever long field data is inserted, deleted, or updated.

 To conserve log space, long field data inserted into tables is not logged if the database is configured for circular logging.
 In addition, when a long field value is updated, the before image is shadowed and not logged.